lholota/dev-setup/README.md

     - Enables WSL
     - Downloads and creates an Ubuntu 20.04 LTS distro
     - Enables Windows Remoting (so that Ansible playbook used in subsequent steps can talk to Windows host)
-1. Prepare WSL distribution using the `Init-Ubuntu.sh` bash script.
-Run the script with sudo privileges.
+1. Prepare WSL distribution using the `sudo Init-Ubuntu.sh` bash command.
+The script must be run with sudo privileges.
 The script:
     - Adds Ansible repository
     - Installs latest version of Ansible
 1. Apply the Windows playbook using `ansible-playbook -i inventory.yml -u <username> -k setup-win.yml`